 Absolute Software protects a firm’s endpoints with its flagship product, Absolute Platform, which gives IT departments complete visibility of all devices connected to the main network.
 During the pandemic, when work-from-anywhere became the norm, demand for this particular product skyrocketed, as firms felt vulnerable with so many devices untracked and unmonitored.

-Like other tech stocks, Absolute Software hasn’t had the best 2022.
-But the stock still pays a dividend, currently with a yield at 2.64%, and its solutions haven’t lost their luster in a country’s that’s increasingly adopting remote work policies.
+Like other tech stocks, Absolute Software didn’t have the best 2022.
+But the stock still pays a dividend, and its solutions haven’t lost their luster in a country’s that’s increasingly adopting remote work policies.

 Investing in foreign cybersecurity markets

 Though Canada has some great cybersecurity companies in the works, many of the largest cybersecurity companies trade in the United States.
-Below are some of the best cybersecurity stocks you’ll find trading on U.S. markets.
+Below are some of the best cybersecurity stocks you can buy on U.S. markets.

 Are cybersecurity stocks right for you?